auberginehill/java-update/README.md

       <td style="padding:6px"><strong>Description:</strong></td>
       <td style="padding:6px">Java-Update downloads a list of the most recent Java version numbers against which it compares the Java version numbers found on the system and displays, whether a Java update is needed or not.
 The actual update process naturally needs elevated rights, and if a working Internet connection is not found, Java-Update will exit at Step 8.
 Java-Update detects the installed Java(s) by querying the Windows registry for installed programs.
 The keys from <code>HKLM:\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\</code> and <code>HKLM:\Software\Microsoft\Windows\CurrentVersion\Uninstall\</code> are read on 64-bit computers and on the 32-bit computers only the latter path is accessed.
       <br />
       <br />Java-Update tries to write several Java-related configuration files at an early stage, the "<code>deployment.properties</code>" -file in Step 4 and an Install Configuration File in Step 5 (<code>java_config.txt</code>).
 In Step 6, if enough rights are granted (run as an administrator) Java-Update tries to remove the excessive duplicate Java versions, so that only those Java versions, which are deemed to be the latest, will remain.
-Usually only one instance of Java will remain, but if the both the 32-bit and 64-bit Javas have the same latest version number, both versions of Java (32-bit and 64-bit) will be preserved).
-Java Auto Updater will also be uninstalled.
-In Step 6 the <code>msiexec.exe</code> is called to uninstall old Java(s), so the process runs in a normal pace.
+Usually only one instance of Java will remain, but if the both the 32-bit and 64-bit Javas have the same latest version number, both versions of Java (32-bit and 64-bit) will be preserved.
+At this stage the Java Auto Updater will also be uninstalled.
+In Step 6 the <code>msiexec.exe</code> is called to uninstall old Java(s), so the process runs at a normal pace.
       <br />
       <br />If Java-Update is run without elevated rights (but with a working Internet connection) in a machine with old Java versions, it will be shown that a Java update is needed, but Java-Update will exit at Step 13 before actually downloading any files.
 To perform an update with Java-Update, PowerShell has to be run in an elevated window (run as an administrator).
       <br />
       <br />If Java-Update is run in an elevated PowerShell window and no Java is detected, the script offers the option to install Java in in the "<strong>Admin Corner</strong>", where, in contrary to the main autonomous nature of Java-Update, an end-user input is required.
       <br />
-      <br />If Java-Update is run with elevated rights (with a working Internet connection) in a machine with old Java versions, Java-Update tries first quickly to remove the excessive duplicate Java versions (in Step 6) and in the update procedure (if the most recent non-beta Java version is not detected and Java-Update is run with administrative rights) Java-Update downloads the Java uninstaller from Oracle/Sun (a file which is not used with this script) and a full Java offline installer from Sun (the 64-bit Java for a 64-bit machine and the 32-bit Java for a 32-bit machine).
+      <br />If Java-Update is run with elevated rights (with a working Internet connection) in a machine with old Java versions, Java-Update tries first to remove the excessive duplicate Java versions (in Step 6) and in the update procedure (if the most recent non-beta Java version is not detected and Java-Update is run with administrative rights) Java-Update downloads the Java uninstaller from Oracle/Sun (a file which is not used with this script) and a full Java offline installer from Sun (the 64-bit Java for a 64-bit machine and the 32-bit Java for a 32-bit machine).
 After stopping several Java-related processes Java-Update uninstalls the outdated Java version(s) in two phases (Java Auto Updater first and then the other Javas as listed by <code>Get-WmiObject -Class Win32_InstalledWin32Program</code> command) with the <code>msiexec.exe /uninstall</code> command and installs the downloaded Java version.</td>
    </tr>
    <tr>
       <td style="padding:6px"><strong>Homepage:</strong></td>